sfuphantom/Phantom-Library/README.md

 Pull the master branch, save it in a seperate folder from your project.
 From within your project select add existing to project... and select the PCB library and any of the schematic libraries that are needed.
 It is not neccessary to include all libraries if not needed, it will only make your project larger.

+# When creating project BOMs

+From the Reports tab -> Bill of Materials
+Save it as an excel worksheet, BOM default template Ensure the Supplier Part Number box is checked from the left column of parameters.
+Designator, Quantity and Supplier Part Number are the minimum required parameters for a BOM.